tier4/caret_doc/docs/visualization/path/message_flow.md

 # Message flow

-To grasp the system behavior, it is useful to check the message flow.
-The function `message_flow()` can visualizes message dependencies from path-input to path-output.
+The function `message_flow()` can visualizes message dependencies throughout the system.
 You can confirm latency of the target path.

 ```python